 - another synthetic cannabis-related product for the treatment of nausea and vomiting associated with cancer treatment

 - cannabis-derived CBD for children 2 years and older who suffer from rare seizure disorders

 The terms indica and sativa derive from the biolgical classification of these species, which is based on physical characteristics.
 Cannabis indica plants are shorter and have broad, dark green leaves.
 Cannabis sativa plants grow taller and develop thinner, pale green leaves.

 In the past, people used these terms to differentiate the cannabis plants in terms of their effects and THC or CBD content.
-An article in Cannabis and Cannabinoid Research seems to dispel these claims.
+An article in

 Previously, people believed that Cannabis indica plants contained higher levels of CBD.
 As a result, cultivators and dispensaries marketed indica-derived strains as a product that would lead to a more ‘relaxed high’.